Karen Attiah: The Washington Post termination

-Attiah subsequently filed a grievance with the Post, through the Posts labor union, arguing that her social media comments were permissible under the company's social media policy and labor agreement.
+The Washington Post Guild, the newspaper's editorial employee union, condemned her firing.
+Following her termination Attiah filed a grievance with the Post, through the Posts labor union, arguing that her social media comments were well-supported within her purview as an opinion writer and permissible under the company's social media policy and labor agreement.
+The Post declined to comment on her firing, directing reporters instead to their employee social media use standards.